 - Gives you consistent performance, ensuring you get a smooth work experience as time passes

 - Contains no hazardous substance assuring your safety and well-being

 Low on budget?
-Looking for a good and decent lube and great value for money?
+Looking for a good and decent lube for your car engine?
 Well, look no more.

 This Sta-Lube engine assembly lube model gives you 10 oz of materials that cost almost similar to the price of any decent 4oz lube in the market.